Silvana Estrada

-Silvana Estrada (born April 15, 1997) is a Mexican musician and songwriter.
+Silvana Estrada (born April 15, 1997) is a Mexican singer-songwriter.
 She has released three albums, including two with collaboration from musician Charlie Hunter.
 Additionally, she has worked with artists like Natalia Lafourcade, Caloncho, Alex Cuba, and Guitarricadelafuente, among others.

 Early life

 Estrada was born in Coatepec, Veracruz in Mexico.
 Her parents were both luthiers.
 She began playing music at a young age, later performing in different bars from her hometown.
 At 16, she was accepted into a jazz program at the Universidad Veracruzana in Xalapa, Veracruz.
 While she was still studying, she started to write songs playing a Venezuelan cuatro from her father after not being able to connect with the piano while composing.
 Currently she still uses the cuatro as one of the main instruments in her music.

 Career

 While attending a jazz seminar where she performed some of her compositions, she met American musician Charlie Hunter who proposed she work with him.
 They recorded the album Lo Sagrado at Estrada's parents' cabin in Coatepec; the album was released in 2017 and later re-released in 2020.
 In 2018, Estrada worked on a second album with Hunter titled Charlie Hunter/Carter McLean Featuring Silvana Estrada.
 The album was recorded in the United States and also features American drummer Carter McLean.
 Also in 2018, Estrada released the four-song EP Primeras Canciones.
 During 2019, she embarked on a Mexican tour and performed with artists like Natalia Lafourcade, Mon Laferte, and Julieta Venegas.

 In 2020, she was signed to American label Glassnote Records, becoming the first Latin American artist signed to the label.
 On January 21, 2022, she released Marchita, her first solo album and third album overall.
 The album was produced by Gustavo Guerrero and received critical acclaim upon release.
 To promote the album, she embarked on a solo tour through the United States.